StefanKruk/Microservice-System/README.md

 # How to Start

+## Docker
+The easiest way to start this System is to use Docker.
+You only have to run `run.sh` in order to start all services.
+If you are on a Windows System, start a bash shell, for example the one which is provided by GIT.
+After that you can also run shell scripts

+## Manuelly
 Before you can run the services you have to build them.
 For an easier use I added the [Maven Wrapper](https://github.com/takari/maven-wrapper) of [Takari](https://github.com/takari).
 To Build the Services you have to execute `mvnw clean install` in the parent dir.
 After this all Services can be startet with `mvnw spring-boot:run`